chris-owen/chris-owen.github.io/_pages/code-examples.md

 To re-attach the screen, log back into the server (step 1) and type `screen -r <session name>`

+## Delete large (GBs to TBs) directories fast
+Occasionally I need to delete VERY large direcoties in my file system (local or HPC).
+I usually use `rm` to remove files (e.g., `rm <file_name>`) and directories (e.g., `rm -rf <directory>`), but it is exceptionally slow for large directories.
+I recently found a workaround on [Stack Exchange](http://unix.stackexchange.com/questions/37329/efficiently-delete-large-directory-containing-thousands-of-files) that significantly speeds up the process.
+1. Make an empty directory in the terminal `mkdir <directory_name>`
+2. rsync -a --delete <empty_directory> <directory_to_delete>

 ## Git commands
 These command assume you have created a git repo on <a href="https://bitbucket.org/">Bitbucket</a> and initiated it locally on your personal computer (`git init`).
 1. The first thing I do when I begin working on a repo at the start of the day, I pull the most recent version and sync it with my current version by executing `git pull` from the local repo directory.
 You can also see if you local repo is up-to-date by executing `git status`.